When & Where?

 What is the race schedule?

-Packet pickup is Friday, April 22 from 3-6pm (location TBA).
-Runners must check-in before their race, beginning 45-minutes prior to start.
+Packet pickup is Friday, April 22 from 3-6pm at The Growler Guys in downtown Ashland.
+There will not be a pick-up on raceday.
 There will be a pre-race briefing 5-minutes prior to start, at the start line.

 What is the course?